Fx-Colliot/handiplace-front-back-cp4/README.md

-This website is to help people with disabilities to find reserved parking spaces more easily For the moment the site the site refers to the city of Lille
+This website is to help people with disabilities to find reserved parking spaces more easily For the moment the site refers to the city of Lille

-frontend spa with React
+frontend with React
   use axios, leaflet, styled-components, styled-reset

 backend